ratnakar-asara/Fabric_SampleWebApp/new-readme.md

 ### Network configuration considerations

-You have the ability to change configuration parameters by editing the network-config.json file file.
+You have the ability to change configuration parameters by editing the network-config.json file.

-**IP Address** and **PORT** information If you choose to customize your docker-compose yaml file by hardcoding IP Addresses and PORT information for your peers and orderer, then you MUST also add the identical values into the network-config.json file.
+#### IP Address** and PORT information

+If you choose to customize your docker-compose yaml file by hardcoding IP Addresses and PORT information for your peers and orderer, then you MUST also add the identical values into the network-config.json file.
 The paths shown below will need to be adjusted to match your docker-compose yaml file.

 ```
 		"orderer": {
 			"url": "grpcs://x.x.x.x:7050",
-			...
+			"server-hostname": "orderer0",
+			"tls_cacerts": "../artifacts/tls/orderer/ca-cert.pem"
 		},
 		"org1": {
 			"ca": "http://x.x.x.x:7054",